top of page

 Agents of SHIELD Season 3

-An eclectic mix of Hickman's Secret Warriors, the Inhumans relaunch & Kirby's 2001: A Space Odyssey that rewrites Hydra history & culminates in a satisfying conclusion to the Grant Ward story arc.
-A big improvement in fight choreography & practical FX.
+An eclectic mix of Hickman's Secret Warriors, the Inhumans relaunch and Kirby's 2001: A Space Odyssey, that rewrites Hydra history and culminates in a satisfying end to the Grant Ward story arc.
+A big improvement in fight choreography and practical FX.

 Premiere: Sep 29, 2015